com-480-data-visualization/project-2024-group-era/README.md

 > - Show some basic statistics and get insights about the data

-Besides dataset pre-processing and cleaning mentioned in the Database section, we conducted exploratory data analysis.
+Besides dataset pre-processing and cleaning mentioned in the **Dataset** section, we conducted exploratory data analysis.
 The details of pre-processing, cleaning, and EDA can be seen in [EDA.ipynb](https://github.com/JiananAlvin/com480_data_viz_group_era/blob/master/EDA.ipynb).
 We present basic statistics as follows:

-1. The number of animals in each conservation status:
+1. The number of animals in each conservation status, where these categories represent:

+- NT: Near Threatened
+- VU: Vulnerable
+- EN: Endangered
+- CR: Critically Endangered
+- EW: Extinct in the Wild
+- EX: Extinct

+This table helps us understand how urgently we need to work to conserve different species.

 |      | category | counts |
 | ---- | -------- | ------ |